Key Survey Information

-- Data collection authority: National Science Foundation Act of 1950, as amended, and the COMPETES Reauthorization Act of 2010 and collected under Office of Management and Budget control number 3145-0077, expiration date 30 September 2014.
+- Data collection authority: The information is solicited under the authority of the National Science Foundation Act of 1950, as amended, and the America COMPETES Reauthorization Act of 2010.
+The Office of Management and Budget (OMB) control number is 3145-0062 and expires on 30 November 2017.

 - Major changes to recent survey cycle: None.

 2. Key Survey Information